vasireddysrimanth/vasireddysrimanth/README.md

 </tr>
 </table>

-> **Note:** Repo links currently point to `github.com/vasireddysrimanth` as placeholders — send the real project URLs and I'll wire them in.
+> **Note:** Repo links point to `github.com/vasireddysrimanth` as placeholders — send the real project URLs and I'll wire them in.

 ---